akauppi/GroundLevel-firebase-es/README.md

 ...
 ```

-This serves the UI locally, reacting to source code changes.
-Back end is your Firebase project in the cloud.
+This serves the UI locally, against your Firebase project in the cloud.
+You can edit the UI sources and changes should be reflected in the application.
+This is called Hot Module Replacement.

 Try it out at [http://localhost:3000](http://localhost:3000).
-Sign in.

-The code is served by [Vite](https://github.com/vuejs/vite) (GitHub).
-It renders changes to your sources on-the-fly (this is called Hot Module Replacement), speeding up development and experimentation.
-It's great!
+Can you sign in?

 Try making some changes and see that they are reflected in the browser.

-## Development workflow
+## Two development workflows

 The above command started an "online" development workflow.
 You can also start it with `npm run dev:online`.
 In it, changes to the front-end are reflected in the browser but back-end features (database, Cloud Functions) are run online.